News and Events

 Greencoats is set in the West Midlands in 1940, during the Birmingham Blitz.
 It's suitable for readers aged 8+ and is being used in schools for KS2 & early KS3 English and History, with cross curricular links to Art and Science.
 Author visits can be booked through the contact page, and the FREE KS2 Scheme of Work can be downloaded from here: Greencoats

-Author Events 2023:
+Author Events 2024:

 Talks about my historical fiction, poetry readings, medieval research, and being an indie author are available for public or private venues.
-Book Clubs, U3A's, Women's Institutes, Bookshops, Libraries, Church Societies and many other groups have enjoyed these presentations.
+Book Clubs, U3A's, Women's Institutes, Bookshops, Libraries, Historical Societies and many other groups have enjoyed these presentations.
 Talks range from 30 min to 1 hour in length.
+Creative writing workshops can also be tailored to the needs of large or small groups.
+Get in touch to discuss

 The launch of 'The Errant Hours' at Shrewsbury Museum & Art Gallery